pavelozerov/articles/concept-of-testing.md

-# The Concept of Test Process
+# The Concept of Testing

 ## Executable Documentation